joshgerdes/jekyll-uno/_posts/2021-05-09-update-your-azure-webapp-to-use-your-timezone.md

   teaser: "images/iazure-marketplace-banner.png"

 ---
 By default, the Timezone in Microsoft Azure defaults to UTC (Universal Coordinated Time) as a standard, as a universal and consistent timezone, this makes sense - however when troubleshooting issues or attempting to schedule jobs, having the time in UTC may add additional confusion.
-An Azure WebApp is no exception to UTC as a standard, and this can be changed.
+An Azure WebApp is no exception to UTC as a standard, however, this can be changed.

 As I am in 'New Zealand', I will be setting my WebApp (which is hosted in Australia East) to NZ time from UTC.